+intuitive Careful speech Casual speech

+observations

-intuitive observations Careful speech Casual speech formal definition and measurement Style B Style A
+formal definition Style B Style A

+and measurement

 As this diagram indicates, Style B formally defined overlaps casual speech intuitively observed.
 Some examples of casual speech will occur outside the five contexts given, conditioned by some less prominent context we have not considered, and these will be lost by the formal definition.
 However, since the body of careful speech bulks much larger than casual speech, this small amount of comparatively casual speech now included under Context B and Style B will not seriously distort the values for careful speech.
-If, on the other hand, there should be overlap in the other direction, with a definition which specified the contexts of careful speech, the resulting admixture in the smaller bulk of casual speech as the unmarked category, we are protected from such distortion.
+If, on the other hand, there should be overlap in the other direction, with a definition which specified the contexts of careful speech, the resulting admixture in the smaller bulk of casual speech would be a source of serious distortion.
+By leaving careful speech as the unmarked category, we are protected from such distortion.